rbontekoe/BAWJ/docs/src/chapter6.md

 ```
 \#1 EMAIL and WORK are values we need in the create-function.

-\#2 The user needs create to create addresses and persons
+\#2 The user needs to create addresses and persons

-\#3 The function to store and retrieve persons.
+\#3 The function is used to store and retrieve persons.

 ## Activity 6.1 - Export Elements